syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 #### Troubleshooting

-1. WebKit Converter may create PDF with blank pages under the following cases.
+**WebKit Converter may create PDF with blank pages under the following cases**

-** When the webpage (html) is not available/accessible. **
+1. When the webpage (html) is not available/accessible.

-Solution
+2. When VC++ 2010 redistributable and OpenSSL package is not installed in the machine.
+3. When any Qt binaries are not available in the WebKitPath mentioned location.

+**Solution 1:**
-Please check your internet connection or the html webpage is not available in the mentioned location.
+Please check your internet connection and if the html page is available in the mentioned location.

-** When VC++ 2010 redistributable and OpenSSL package is not installed in the machine, **

-Solution
+**Solution 2:**

-You can install the below mentioned download link to overcome the blank page issue,
+2. You can install the VC++ and OpenSSL packages from the below mentioned download links,

 X86 - [https://www.microsoft.com/en-in/download/details.aspx?id=5555](https://www.microsoft.com/en-in/download/details.aspx?id=5555# )